SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 In the future EB-series, the timer priorities will have to be considered carefully.

 #### Channels without pins
 On some there exist channels that aren't connected to any pins.
 These can often be grabbed using the event system (however, this only is possible for the three single/16-bit mode pins, not WO3-5).
 You'll likely not find yourself struggling with pins having been dropped from the pincount you're using.
-While the Dx/Ex series parts have a grand unifying vision encompassing all modern AVRs since the tiny2, the tinyAVR pinouts are designed to make sense when you have 14-24 pins (The 8-pin modern tinies seem to have been abandoned almost as soon as they decided to make them.
+While the Dx/Ex series parts have a grand unifying vision encompasing all modern AVRs since the tiny2, the tinyAVR pinouts are designed to make sense when you have 14-24 pins (The 8-pin modern tinies seem to have been abandoned almost as soon as they decided to make them.
 These days, with the competitive prices of the larger tinies, including in the 3mm x 3mm 20-pin QFN, it's hardto imagine someone getting these

 But you could set input0 of LUT2 to be TCA0, enable the alternate pin mapping for the CCL LUT2 output (CCL output is on pin 3 or 6 of the LUT's "home port"), mask the other two inputs and set the truth table to 0x02, and get TCA0 WO0 on PD6.
 6 PWM channels!
 Hm?
 You need seven you say?
 Well, okay - you could use TCB0 as the input for a the CCL LUT0, 1, or 3, but instead of enabling pin output (since those pins don't exist, or in the case of LUT1 on PORTC are already being used), you would have to instead set one of the event channels to use that CCL LUT as it's generator.
 Event output can be piped to either pin 2 or 7 in a port.
 PORTD is your only good choice.
 Then you could set EVOUTD to be an event user for that channel, and switch it's portmux to the alternate pin, PIN_PD7.
 Now you've got 7 channels!
 You need *another*?
 You can actually get an 8th if you really work at it - but millis must be either running on TCA0 or disabled, you must have an HV UPDI programmer to reprogram it, otherwise the required fuse settings will brick it.
 You would have to disable the UPDI functionality (hence it cannot be reprogrammed without an HV programmer).
 That turns PF7, the nominal UPDI pin, into a GPIO pin (reset can be turned into an input, but not an output on the DD (and barely can in general) `*`) This has very few functions available - in fact it has only 2 special functions, the SS pin of one of the wacky SPI mappings on the DD-series... and the alternate output pin of EVOUTF!
 You can then repeat the process above with TCB1 and EVOUTF.
 And at that point you have 8 independently controllable duty cycles coming out of 8 pins on your 14-pin package, of which 3 pins are power or ground, and another of which (PF6/reset) is input only.
 So 80% of the potential output pins and more over half of the physical pins could be used to output PWM without even having to use some sort of software PWM scheme - once the duty cycles were set and the peripherals enabled, the PWM would be generated without CPU intervention.
 The two remaining pins could then be used as, say, a serial port so you could tell it what duty cycles to use or something.